 A previous nominee can be named by an affiliate again, as long as he or she has not been honored as NFPW’s national COA winner.
 For specifics on building a nomination packet, rules for entry, nomination form and more, visit the relevant NFPW page.
 Also, there is nothing barring self-nomination.

-The COA Award winner will be announced at the NMPW Award Banquet on during the 2017 Communications Conference in Las Cruces, New Mexico.
+The COA Award winner will be announced at the NMPW Award Banquet on during the 2019 Conference in Albuquerque, New Mexico.

 The winner represents our state in the national competition with the national COA and the runner-up announced at the Communicator of Achievement Award Banquet at NFPW’s annual conference in the fall.
 Each nominee is featured in NFPW’s AGENDA newsletter prior to the conference and spotlighted at the awards banquet.